 Vicky joined the practice in 2008 after graduating from Bristol University Vet School.
 She spends some of her time at the practice working on the farm side carrying out routine herd health and fertility work.
 Her free time is spent exploring the countryside, either on horseback with her Dales ponies or walking her labrador.

 Samara completed a degree in Animal Science before going on to qualify from the Royal Veterinary College in 2010.
-She joined the practice on November 1st 2012 having worked at one of our neighbouring practice previously.
+She joined the practice in 2012 having worked at one of our neighbouring practice previously.
 She has a particular interest in preventative herd health, livestock fertility work and equine medicine.
 Outside of work she enjoys all outdoor pursuits, running, horse riding and hockey.

 Guy graduated in 1974 at the Royal Veterinary College, London University.

 He has been with the practice for 35 years, and was a partner for 27 years as part of Glenleigh Veterinary Practice originally and then with Garston Veterinary Group since we merged in 2001.